 When desired, you can use the automatic calibration to tailor the analysis of facial expressions to a specific person.
 You can either run the calibration before the analysis or continuously during the observation.
 Check out the easy calibration in version 6 below.

 The Site License Manager is a program to manage your licenses of FaceReader via your own server.
 Why use it?
 The main benefit is that you no longer need a hardware key to use the software.
 A secured login will give you access to your projects.
 Furthermore, you can login at any time and on any computer on the network.
 This enables you to work together with others on a project from a distance.

 The Site License Manager shows how many licenses you have, how many are in use, and when each license type expires.
-It distinguishes two types, Basic and Full.

 Easy integration with other programs

 FaceReader data can be exported to other programs.
 You can export both the detailed and the state log including data about image quality and key point coordinates.
 There is a FaceReader API to enable a direct link between FaceReader and another program.
 Also, FaceReader works perfectly with The Observer XT, creating an integrated solution to study behavior, emotions, and physiological responses.